Parthvaland2005/freecodecamp-daily-challenge/README.md

 ## 📅 Challenge

-This solution is part of my **FreeCodeCamp Daily Coding Challenge (Day 10)** to improve problem-solving skills and consistency in coding.
+This solution is part of my **FreeCodeCamp Daily Coding Challenge** to improve problem-solving skills and consistency in coding.

 ---